11 Best Cheap Drift Cars In 2025

 mercedes c class drift car

-Although this may seem like an unlikely choice, but that’s the beauty of it!
+Although this may seem like an unlikely choice, that’s the beauty of it!

-Most drifters aren’t looking for C-Class Merc’s, which means that they’re not suffering from price-inflation, and you’ll also have the benefit of having an awesomely rare drift car, win-win!
+Most drifters aren’t looking for Mercs, meaning they’re not suffering from bonkers price inflation.
+You’ll also benefit from an awesomely rare drift car – win-win!

-If you want to be truly unique, then go down the diesel route and strap a giant lorry turbo to it in true Euro-style.
+If you want to be truly unique, you can also go down the diesel route and strap a giant turbo to it in true Euro-style.

-These are certainly not one of the most common cars out there, but use that to your advantage and grab yourself a bargain!
+These are certainly not among the most common cars, but use that to your advantage and grab yourself a bargain!

 Ford Mustang

 Okay, we’re going to hold back on the jokes here.
-If you’re looking to shock the crowd, then why not consider purchasing yourself a Mustang?!
-(Sorry, we couldn’t resist).
+If you’re looking to shock the crowd, why not consider purchasing yourself a Mustang?!
+(Sorry, we couldn’t resist!)

-Whilst their FD-spec wheelie-poppers are a far cry away from your current budget, that doesn’t mean there aren’t cheaper alternatives to be had.
+While their FD-spec wheelie-poppers are a far cry from cheap drift cars, that doesn’t mean there aren’t more affordable alternatives.

-We highly recommend trying to get your hands on one of the V8 options, but the V6’s can often produce capable power to be kept sideways too.
+We highly recommend trying to get your hands on one of the V8 options, but the V6s can often produce capable power to be kept sideways.

-If you can deal with being the victim of endless jokes at the track, you could use their reputation to your advantage in order to bag yourself a bargain!
+If you can deal with being the victim of endless crowd-based jokes at the track, you could use their reputation to your advantage to bag yourself a bargain!

 Nissan 300ZX